May 6, 2025

 Time

 You need to give yourself adequate time to write your essays.
 Do not leave it to the last minute or write an answer that isn’t carefully thought out.
-These essays provide the admissions committee with a glimpse into your personal story, so you don’t want to present them with anything less than your best self!
+These essays give the admissions committee a glimpse into your personal story, so you don’t want to present them with anything less than your best self!

 Polished Writing

-While the content of your essay will determine how compelling it is, it’s essential your writing is also polished, so your message gets across as intended.
+While the content of your essay will determine how compelling it is, it’s essential that your writing is also polished, so your message gets across as intended.
 To do this, implement the following tips into your writing:

 • Use active language instead of passive